 Samueli was accused of testifying falsely under oath before the SEC when he said he was not involved in the actual granting of stock options.
 Federal prosecutors charged that he had in fact been involved in the process.

 Three days later, on June 23, Samueli, a billionaire philanthropist and owner of the Anaheim Ducks National Hockey League franchise, pled guilty as part of a plea agreement that called for five years probation and a fine of $250,000 (the legal maximum) and a $12 million penalty.

 U.S. District Judge Cormac Carney accepted the guilty plea, conditional on the judge’s approval of the plea agreement, and set sentencing for Aug.
 18, 2008.

 However, the sentencing was postponed and on September 8, 2008, Judge Carney rejected the terms of the plea agreement.
-The judge ruled that it “would erode the public’s perception of our justice to accept a plea agreement containing an unprecedented payment of $12 million to resolve the criminal liability of one of four co-conspirators in an alleged $2.2 billion securities fraud.”
+The judge ruled that it “would erode the public’s perception of our justice system to accept a plea agreement containing an unprecedented payment of $12 million to resolve the criminal liability of one of four co-conspirators in an alleged $2.2 billion securities fraud.”

 Samueli appealed the order, but the U.S. Court of Appeals for the Ninth Circuit dismissed the appeal for lack of jurisdiction on September 24, 2009.

 Since the plea bargain was rejected by Judge Carney, Samueli could have withdrawn his guilty plea and gone to trial – or negotiated a new plea bargain.
 Instead he let his guilty plea stand, meaning that he could have been sent to prison for years.